Debt Management Program FAQs

 - Completion of a DMP can help rebuild your credit

-- Voluntary arrangement between you, your creditors, and the agency
+- A voluntary arrangement between you, your creditors, and the agency

 - Learn to use and maintain a healthy budget